 All WBA benchmarks build on existing standards and norms and seek to draw on existing frameworks and initiatives.
 For this reason, the ACT methodologies have been adopted as suitable existing methodologies.
 The ACT methodologies, used to create the Climate and Energy Benchmark, can act as roadmaps, setting out how high-emitting companies can contribute to the decarbonisation and energy transformation and achieving SDGs 1, 3, 7, 9, 12, 13 and 17 – amongst others – and the Paris Agreement.

 Before the Climate and Energy Benchmark began, a mapping exercise identified that the Taskforce on Climate-related Financial Disclosures (TCFD) was strongly aligned with the benchmark (although their objectives and audiences differ slightly).
 The Climate and Energy Benchmark uses data that the TCFD promotes the publication of, while the benchmark can allow financial actors to better understand transition risk.
-Both initiatives focus on companies’ governance, metrics and targets, and aspects of risk management practices (such as low-carbon transition plan and climate change scenario analysis).
+Both initiatives focus on companies’ governance, metrics and targets, and aspects of risk management practices (such as low-carbon transition planning and climate change scenario analysis).
 You can read more about the relationship between the WBA Climate and Energy Benchmark, ACT and the TCFD by clicking here.

-Within the automotive sector, the WBA Automotive Benchmark and Update include companies with activities in automobile manufacturing.
+Within the automotive sector, the WBA Automotive Benchmark and Update includes companies with activities in automobile manufacturing.
 These activities include the design of ‘light duty’ vehicles (cars) and their final assembly.
 They do not include the manufacturing of vehicle parts.

-The automotive sector’s keystone companies are included in the Automotive Update 2020.
+The automotive sector’s keystone companies are included in the Automotive Benchmark 2021.
 The ‘keystone company’ is based on the concept and characteristics of keystone actors as defined by Österblom et al in 2015, as those that play a vital role in the industry and have a disproportionate effect on the structure and function of the system in which they operate.
 Of the potential global automotive manufacturers, 30 keystone companies were included in the Benchmark and Update based on the following criteria:

 - Companies that dominate global production or service revenues and volumes within the automotive manufacturing sector.